 Puppy potty training begins with knowing when you should take your puppy outside to do his or her business.
 The most common times to take your puppy out to potty are:

 - When you wake up (or the puppy wakes up)

 - Immediately after your puppy eats or drinks and again 20-30 minutes after

 - When your puppy wakes up from a nap

 - During and after physical activity

-Once your puppy begins its vaccinations, it is ready to begin puppy class with other vaccinated puppies.
+Once your puppy begins his or her vaccinations, he or she is ready to begin puppy class with other vaccinated puppies.
 We recommend that you begin puppy classes at 7-8 weeks and continue from puppy class to the next stage of basic training.